kyma-project/community/concepts/infrastructure-reconciliation/README.md

 # Cluster Operator proposal

 ## Motivation
-Operator pattern is a framework that uses Kubernetes' Custom Resources as an API and introduces a control loop to manage applications and their components.
+Operators use Kubernetes' Custom Resources as an API and introduce a control loop to manage third party applications and their components.
 The resources are reconciled periodically to ensure that all desired components are configured properly and running.
-This principle can be extended to cover also infrastructure components, this will introduce a lower maintenance effort and provide easy to use, declarative approach to infrastructure provisioning.
+This principle can be applied to cover also infrastructure components, this will introduce a lower maintenance effort and provides an easy to use, declarative approach to infrastructure provisioning.

 ## Use cases for Cluster Operator